yunishi3/3D-FCR-alphaGAN/README.md

 ## Overview
 #### ImageImageImageImage
- The generative models utilizing Generative Adversarial Networks or Variational Autoencoder are one of the hottest topic in deep learning and computer vision.
+ The generative models utilizing Generative Adversarial Networks or Variational Auto-Encoder are one of the hottest topic in deep learning and computer vision.
 That doesn’t only enable high quality generation, but also has a lot of possibility for representation learning, feature extraction, and applications to some recognition tasks without supervision using probabilistic spaces and manifolds.
  Especially 3D multi object generative models, which allows to synthesize a variety of novel 3D multi objects and recognize the objects including shapes, objects and layouts, should be an extremely important tasks for AR/VR and robotics fields.
  However, 3D generative models are still less developed.
 Basic generative models of only single objects are published as [1],[2].
 But multi objects are not.
 Therefore I have tried end-to-end 3D multi object generative models using novel generative adversarial network architectures.

 ## Dataset
 I used ground truth voxel data of SUNCG dataset.
 [3]
 http://suncg.cs.princeton.edu/

 I modified this dataset as follows.
  - Downsized from 240x144x240 to 80x48x80.
  - Got rid of trimming by camera angles.